TeamIRI/darkshield-api-demos/Azure_demo/README.md

+# DarkShield Files API: Azure Containers

 This example demonstrates the use of the darkshield-files API to search and mask files located in a container on Azure Blob Storage.
-To run, the plankton web services API must be hosted on http://localhost:8080 and must have the darkshield and darkshield-files plugins installed.
+To run, the plankton web services API must be hosted on <http://localhost:8080> and must have the darkshield and darkshield-files plugins installed.

 To install the additional dependencies, execute pip install -r requirements.txt (make sure your virtual environment is activated, or your dependencies will be installed globally).
-Furthermore, you must have an Azure subscription (https://azure.microsoft.com/en-us/free/) and an Azure Blob storage account (https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview).
+Furthermore, you must have an Azure subscription (<https://azure.microsoft.com/en-us/free/>) and an Azure Blob storage account (<https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview>).

 The setup script will also download the NER and sentence detection models from the OpenNLP website if not present in the parent directory.
 If you are having trouble downloading the models, place the en-ner-person.bin, en-sent.bin, and en-token.bin files into the parent directory.